convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

 -  Making your class `final` prevents any issues with subclasses by simply not allowing subclasses for your class.
 - Making your `equals` and `hashCode` methods `final` prevents subclasses from overriding your `equals` and `hashCode` methods and including additional state in them.

-In cases where this is not sufficient, consider having a look at the article that was mentioned earlier.
+In cases where this is not sufficient (you want subclasses to include additional state in their `equals` method), consider using the solution involving the `canEqual` method.

 ## Testing your `equals` methods